maw-agents/uritp-docs/docs/venues/SPAC/index.md

     The venue has an inventory that our productions utilize.
 This is the majority inventory for the productions: LED fixtures, moving lights, truss, and wireless.
     At times, you may here reference to another "Todd" Inventory - this is a smaller set of, typically older, gear that we can sometimes integrate into the other venue based on availability.

+!!! note "Technical Specifications '(Box Folder)'"
+    Technical Specifications for Sloan Performing Arts Center. [(Box Folder)](https://rochester.box.com/s/njykueuu2enohjjdfphpi354nyegfcwk)

+## Parking
+There is no public parking available at the theatre.
+Un/loading spots can be reserved ahead of time with Production Management.
+Patrons of the show are suggested to part in Library Lot after locked hours or along Joseph C. Wilson Blvd.

 ## Related

 - [Smith Theatre](@smith-theatre)